istio/proxy/src/envoy/mixer/README.md

 * mixer_server is required
 * mixer_attributes: these attributes will be send to the mixer
 * forward_attributes: these attributes will be forwarded to the upstream istio/proxy.
-* "quota.name" and "quota.amount" are used for quota call. "quota.amount" is default to 1 if missing.
+* quota_name, quota_amount are used for making quota call. quota_amount is default to 1 if missing.
+* check_cache_keys is to cache check calls.
+If missing or empty, check calls are not cached.

 By default, mixer filter forwards attributes and does not invoke mixer server.
-You can customize this behavior per HTTP route by supplying an opaque config:
+You can customize this behavior per HTTP route by supplying an opaque config in the route config:

 ```
     "opaque_config": {